Graduate students at WID partake in a highly collaborative work environment and develop new approaches to push the boundaries of their fields.

 “I think the power of WID is bringing people to one place and making these connections that you wouldn’t have made otherwise because you’re sort of stuck in your little bubble.
 And when you start mixing in this area with all these different departments, you start getting connections that you couldn’t have planned on.
 That’s the power of it.”

 WID is located in the Discovery Building with the Morgridge Institute for Research and the Town Center.
 In 2012, R&D Magazine awarded the facility “Lab of the Year” for its collaborative space and dedication to public access and sustainability.
 The Discovery Building also has dining options, including Aldo’s Cafe and Steenbock’s on Orchard.

 The Institute is conveniently located near the UW-Madison College of Engineering, Computer Sciences Department, Medical Sciences, Genetics and Biotechnology facilities and Agricultural Sciences.
-The Discovery facility also offers close proximity to other disciplines on campus, including the Department of Art, the Center for Humanities, the Dance Department, the School of Journalism and Mass Communication and Life Sciences Communication.
+The Discovery Building also offers close proximity to other disciplines on campus, including the Department of Art, the Center for Humanities, the Dance Department, the School of Journalism and Mass Communication and Life Sciences Communication.

 WID provides graduate students access to a variety of research tools, including a fabrication laboratory with unique prototyping tools, dedicated computing clusters, lab equipment for biological and theoretical research, and more.
-WID is also home to the immersive, virtual reality CAVE for research collaborations and partnerships.
+WID is also home to the immersive virtual reality CAVE for research collaborations and partnerships.

 Prospective UW-Madison Graduate Students

 If you want to consider applying to work in WID under the mentorship of one of our faculty or fellows, you should consult their lab pages to determine which graduate program best suits you.
 Then you can check with individual prospective mentors to see whether they are interested in taking on new students.